Tag Archives: Dakota Johnson

 All the music aside, I enjoyed the performances in Ganatra’s film.
 Though it’s not perfect and it all seemed to end a tad abruptly, I don’t regret watching the story of young Maggie’s challenging journey to her ideal job; one that includes a sprinkling of romance, some funny moments and an unexpected friendship.

 One last very random thing, The High Note happens to be the second movie I’ve now seen where Johnson is sporting a beautiful brown suede jacket.
-The first was Bad Times at the El Royale (2018).
+The first was in Bad Times at the El Royale (2018).
 I guess it’s safe to say that I officially have a thing for brown fringed suede jackets.
 Especially the one in the latter film.

 Watch it if you’re curious.